How to certify documents and translations

 Certifying documents for registration if you trained in EU/EEA

 Certified copies of documents

-Certification is where the copy of your document is certified by one of the following authorities:
+Certification is where the copy of your document is confirmed as a true copy of the original by one of the following professional people:

 - a legal practitioner (solicitor, lawyer)

 - a notary public